MLukman/docker-rinetd-multi/README.md

 Example:

 ```
-192.168.0.1:80:8080 mail.google.com:443:8443 www.google.com:443
+192.168.0.1:80:8080 mail.google.com:443:8443 smtp.gmail.com:465 smtp.gmail.com:587
 ```

 Separate multiple destinations using space characters.
-You can omit the local port, in which case, local port will be the same as the destination port.
+You can omit the local (i.e. within the container) port, in which case, local port will be the same as the destination port.

-In addition, you can also enable log file by passing the log file path as environment variable `LOGFILE`.
+In addition, you can also enable log file by passing the log file path as environment variable `LOGFILE`, for example you can pass `/dev/stdout` to get the log outputted to the STDOUT.
 Rinetd also supports outputting web-server style logfile format, which can be enabled by passing a non-empty environment variable `LOGCOMMON`.